beezwax/bzTrainer-FMDAPI-2023/README.md

 This file also introduces the `Execute FileMaker Data API` script step.
 Check out `execute data api` as an alternative way to query the Data API.

 ## Quickstart
-The demo file should be hosted on FileMaker Server 2023 (v20.x or later) for full functionality.
+This tutorial file should be hosted on FileMaker Server 2023 (v20.x or later) for full functionality.

 1. Host this file on a FileMaker Server 2023 (v20.x or later)
 2. Enter the URL or IP address of your server.
 Example 192.168.1.50 or hostname.your-domain.com